 Jen Grant collects garbage, and with it, sculpts political commentary in public spaces.
 The projects are pleasing, sometimes by virtue of their materials (a hammock made of jewelry!), sometimes by virtue of their inventiveness (chairs turned into steps up and over a fence), and sometimes by virtue of their environment (a swing hanging from the Botanic Gardens bridge), but always by virtue of their politics, expressing notions about freedom, waste and capitalism.

 The Filmmuseum is a museum of cinematography in Amsterdam.
-In 2011 they will move to a new facility, and their announcement of this news was appropriately cinematographic.
-Dutch sand sculptors The Sand-Factory created a replica of the new digs, and Britain’s Theo Watson, currently based in Amsterdam, designed a projection for the sculpture that really takes off at about 1:20.
-See for yourself.
+In 2011 they moved to a new facility, and their announcement of this news was appropriately cinematographic.
+Dutch sand sculptors The Sand-Factory created a replica of the new digs, and Britain’s Theo Watson, currently based in Amsterdam, designed a projection for the sculpture.